1.23 HRPP Training Requirements

 2.0 Policy

-It is the policy of the Organization that all personnel involved in the conduct of human subject research under the oversight of the UNMC IRB will be qualified through initial and continuing education in order to fulfill their responsibility to protect the rights and welfare of human subjects.
+It is the policy of the Organization that all personnel involved in the conduct of human subject research under the oversight of the UNMC IRB will be qualified through initial and continuing education to fulfill their responsibility to protect the rights and welfare of human subjects.

 3.0 Definitions

-- 3.1.
-Biomedical Research is defined (as per HRPP policy 1.8 Investigational Activities Requiring IRB Review & Approval, section 4.1) as research performed with intent to develop or contribute to generalizable knowledge (i.e., test a hypothesis and draw conclusions) about human biological systems and processes, including efficacy and safety of preventative, diagnostic or therapeutic methods.
-Biomedical research includes:
+- 3.1.1.
+Biomedical Research is research about human biological systems and processes, including efficacy and safety of preventative, diagnostic or therapeutic methods

 4.0 Required Training

 - 4.1.1.
-Training in the protection of human subjects is primarily accomplished through completion of this web-based training program.
+Training in the protection of human subjects is primarily accomplished through completion of the Collaborative Institutional Training Initiative (CITI) web-based training program.
 CITI training is required for:

 - 4.1.1.1.
 All investigators and research staff conducting non-exempt research who (a) participate in the process of consent, (b) have contact with subjects, or (c) have access to identifiable private information or identifiable biospecimens.